-Research Methods I for Criminal Justice/Applied Research Design (offered Spring, Summer, and Fall semesters, occasionally offered during the Summer)
+Research Methods I for Criminal Justice/Applied Research Design (offered Spring and Fall semesters, occasionally offered during the Summer)

 This course is a study of scientific research methods used in the criminal justice system.
 It includes a review and critique of research on crime causation, law enforcement, courts, and corrections.
 Emphasis will be placed on quantitative research methods.

-Statistical Methods for Criminal Justice/Applied Data Analysis (offered Spring, Summer, and Fall semesters, occasionally offered during the Summer)
+Statistical Methods for Criminal Justice/Applied Data Analysis (offered Spring and Fall semesters, occasionally offered during the Summer)